openedx/edx-toggles/docs/decisions/0003-django-setting-toggles.rst

 Decision
 --------

-We will introduce a simple wrapping class that can be used to explicitly define a Django Setting toggle.
+We will introduce a simple wrapping class (or classes) that can be used to explicitly define a Django Setting toggle.

 Here are some example instances::

+    # Toggle setting
-    EXAMPLE_SETTING_TOGGLE = DjangoSettingToggle("EXAMPLE_TOGGLE", default_value=False)
+    EXAMPLE_SETTING_TOGGLE = DjangoSettingToggle("EXAMPLE_TOGGLE", default=False)

     # or

+    # Toggle setting in a dict: Option 1
     EXAMPLE_SETTING_TOGGLE = DjangoSettingToggle(
         "EXAMPLE_SETTING_DICT['EXAMPLE_TOGGLE']",
-        default_value=False,
+        default=False,
     )

+    # or

+    # Toggle setting in a dict: Option 2
+    EXAMPLE_SETTING_TOGGLE = DjangoSettingDictToggle(
+        'EXAMPLE_SETTING_DICT',
+        'EXAMPLE_TOGGLE',
+        default=False,
+    )

+    # TODO: Before implementing, we'll need to choose between Option 1 and Option 2 for
+    #   toggle setting in a dict.
+We can update this decision once this has been decided,
+    #   and move the rejected option, explaining why.

 It's usage can now match that of the waffle wrapping classes (e.g. WaffleFlag).